unfoldadmin/django-unfold/README.md

 ### django-guardian

-Adding support for django-guardian is quote straightforward in Unfold, just add `unfold.contrib.guardian` to `INSTALLED_APPS` at the beggining of the file.
+Adding support for django-guardian is quite straightforward in Unfold, just add `unfold.contrib.guardian` to `INSTALLED_APPS` at the beginning of the file.
 This action will override all templates coming from the django-guardian.
 Please note that **Object permissions** link is available in top right dropdown navigation.

 ### django-import-export

-1. Add `unfold.contrib.import_export` to `INSTALLED_APPS` at the beggining of the file.
+1. Add `unfold.contrib.import_export` to `INSTALLED_APPS` at the beginning of the file.
 This action will override all templates coming from the application.
 2. Change `import_form_class` and `export_form_class` in ModelAdmin which is inheriting from `ImportExportModelAdmin`.
 This chunk of code is responsible for adding proper styling to form elements.

 ```python